Couples Therapy in Scottsdale, AZ

 Other Counseling Services at Fuzzy Socks Therapy:

 Couples therapy isn’t the only service we offer in our Scottsdale, AZ office.
 We know you may be looking for other services that aren’t couples therapy.
-Other therapy services at Fuzzy Socks Therapy include therapy for neurodivergent adults and teens, addiction therapy for individuals, discernment counseling for couples who aren’t sure if they want to stay together or split up, and neurodivergent parent coaching.
+Other therapy services at Fuzzy Socks Therapy include therapy for children and adolescents, addiction therapy, neurodivergence therapy, discernment counseling for couples who aren’t sure if they want to stay together or split up, social skills groups for kids and teens, and neurodivergent parent coaching.
 For more on couples therapy check out my Blog!